Tencent’s TiMi opens third North American triple-A game studio in Montreal

 TiMi Montréal will join TiMi Studio Group in North America following the opening of TiMi Los Angeles and TiMi Seattle.
 TiMi Montréal and TiMi Seattle are both currently focused on making games that matter for the passionate global console audience, while TiMi Los Angeles serves as a management and operations hub, to prepare for full-fledged global development in North America.

-TiMi Montréal is kicking off the development of an ambitious triple-A, service-driven open-world game across multiple platforms.

-At TiMi Los Angeles, executive producer Sinjin Bain is establishing a management infrastructure across North America after serving in many leadership roles, including vice president of EA Partners.
+At TiMi Los Angeles, Bain is establishing a management infrastructure across North America after serving in many leadership roles, including vice president of EA Partners.
 In a statement, Bain said the shared objective of the three new studios is to ensure amazing cultures of their own that encourage risk-taking on a creative level.
 He said the teams have freedom and resources at their disposal.

 Gao said TiMi is actively looking for a studio lead in Montréal.